Zambia threatens to shut Shoprite after dismissal of 3,000

-"We told them we would revoke their trading license if they went ahead with the dismissals," Shamenda told Reuters, adding that Shoprite should be paying far above the minimum wage.
+"We told them we would revoke their trading licence if they went ahead with the dismissals," Shamenda told Reuters.

 "I have now given them 10 days in which to negotiate and resolve the problem.
 All the outlets are working normally now and I am on my way to buy bread from Shoprite."

-Shoprite spokeswoman Sarita van Wyk said the company would resume wage talks with union leaders next week following the order from the government.

-"Due to pressure from the Zambian government, which is of the view that the minimum wage for the shop worker sector is not applicable to Shoprite as a foreign investor, Shoprite will return to the negotiation table," she said in a statement.

-Workers led by the National Union of Commercial and Industrial Workers, who went on strike to demand higher pay and improved working conditions, have returned to work, the union's president Robert Munsanje said.
+Workers led by the National Union of Workers, who went on strike to demand higher pay and improved working conditions, have returned to work, the union's president Robert Munsanje said.

 Zambia, the second biggest market for Shoprite outside its home market, is one of the growth hot spots for South African retailers looking to offset weak growth prospects at home.